Renovation of a worker's cottage in Sydney's inner west.

 A modest weatherboard semi-detached cottage in a conservation area is to be sensitively re-worked to suit the lifestyle of a busy professional couple.
 A tiny compartmentalised floor plan is to be opened up so that living, sleeping, and working spaces flow seamlessly into each other, making a small haven within a dense urban setting.

-The new living space adopts the pitched roof of the historic cottage at the front.
-Two tiers of skylights bring diffuse northern light into this south-facing room.
-Kitchen and laundry fittings are - where possible - concealed, so that a small space remains serene and uncluttered.
+The new living space contrasts high ceilings with the snug spaces of the historic cottage at the front.
+Skylights bring diffuse northern light into this south-facing room.
+Kitchen and laundry fittings are discreetly integrated, so that a small space remains serene and uncluttered.